-JAC Recruitment Pte.
-Ltd and our related companies in other countries forming the JAC Recruitment Group ("JAC") are committed to protecting the confidentiality of information and privacy of our candidates, clients and other users of our websites and services.
+JAC Recruitment Singapore Co.
+Limited. and our related companies in other countries forming the JAC Recruitment Group ("JAC") are committed to protecting the confidentiality of information and privacy of our candidates, clients and other users of our websites and services.

 All organisations that process personal data are required to comply with data protection legislation.
 This includes in particular the Data Protection Act 1998 (or its successor) and the EU General Data Protection Regulation (together the 'Data Protection Laws').
 The Data Protection Laws give individuals (known as 'data subjects') certain rights over their personal data whilst imposing certain obligations on the organisations that process their data.

 JAC considers your right to privacy and the careful handling of your personal data to be extremely important.
 We make every effort to ensure that the information you provide us with remains private and is only used strictly in accordance with the policy detailed below.

 Throughout this policy the following terms have the following meanings:

 - 'consent' means any freely given, specific, informed and unambiguous indication of an individual's wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her;

 - 'data controller' means an individual or organisation which, alone or jointly with others, determines the purposes and means of the processing of personal data;

 - 'data processor' means an individual or organisation which processes personal data on behalf of the data controller;

 - 'personal data' means any information relating to an individual who can be identified, such as by a name, an identification number, location data or an online identifier.
 Please refer to the section below regarding what comprise "personal data" within the scope of JAC's services;